jspirkosn/Public-Service-Template/README.md

 # Public-Service-Template
 The Public Service Template repository is a collection of ServiceNow configurations.
 Their purpose is to shorten deployment time for public digital services.
-The main branch is dependent on one plugin described in the installation instructions.
+The main branch is dependent on two plugins described in the installation instructions.
 Download directly into a ServiceNow instance and get started!
 # Installation Instructions
 1. Prepare your ServiceNow instance or <a href="https://developer.servicenow.com/dev.do#!/guides/quebec/developer-program/pdi-guide/obtaining-a-pdi" title="PDI Readme">Get a Personal Developer Instance</a>
 	- In the ServiceNow Navigator go to "System Definition" -> "Plugins"
 		- Install the Customer Service(com.sn_customerservice) plugin
+ 		- Install the Consumer Service Portal(com.glide.service-portal.consumer-portal) plugin

 2. Create GitHub Access - use an existing account or <a href="https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home" title="GitHub Create Account">Create a New GitHub Account</a>
 3. Create a ServiceNow Credential - if you have a GitHub credential for ServiceNow skip to step 4